colinpeng-datascience/pine-penguin-change/README.md

 1. Go to the option page by right click on the logo and click option
-2. Input how you would like your website contents to be changed. example prompt could be `Make things more suitable to teenagers.`
+2. Input how you would like your website contents to be changed. example prompt could be

+    `Make things more suitable to teenagers.`
-3. Start browsing regularly and enjoy the transformation.
+3. Start browsing regularly and enjoy the customized experience.
 4. If you wish to stop, come back to the option page and clear the prompt.

 ## Troubleshooting